 Goal setting – and your ability to do it successfully – often hinges on what energizes you, how you take in information, what motivates you, and how you get things accomplished.
 And all of these things tie directly into your personality type.

 There are 16 different personality types in the Myers-Briggs Type Indicator (MBTI).
 The 16 types are a combination of eight different letter combinations.
 These 16 types can also be broken down into four basic temperaments.
 When it comes to achieving your goals, your personality type may help or hinder you.
 It’s important for you to know where and how.

-If you want to take the full MBTI assessment, you can find it on our website.
 To get a better handle on your specific temperament as a starting point for understanding how you are wired, click here to take this self-assessment.
 Then read on to learn how to use yours to your benefit when it comes to goal setting!